cosmos/sdk-tutorials/hands-on-exercise/2-ignite-cli-adv/9-run-prod-docker.md

 ### Genesis

-With the keys in, you can start fleshing out the genesis, which is already created.
+With the keys in you can start fleshing out the genesis, which is already created.

 You need to:

-1. Set up the chain id.
+1. Set up the chain ID.
 2. Add the initial balances.
 3. Add the initial validator stakes.
 4. Distribute the genesis file to all relevant nodes.

-### Set up chain id
+### Set up chain ID

-Earlier you chose `checkers-1` so you adjust it here too:
+Earlier you chose `checkers-1`, so you adjust it here too:

 <CodeGroup>